A BRIEF HISTORY OF DENMARK

 Unfortunately in the late 1970s the Danish economy deteriorated.
 Unemployment rose.
 (It reached 10% in 1983).
 In the 1980s the government introduced austerity measures to try and curb inflation.

-However in the early 21st century the Danish economy began to flourish and unemployment was low.
+In the early 21st century the Danish economy flourished and unemployment was low.
 Like the rest of Europe Denmark suffered a recession in 2009 but soon recovered.
 Today Denmark is a prosperous country with a high standard of living.
 In 2015 Andreas Mogensen became the first Danish astronaut.
 In 2020 the population of Denmark is 5.6 million.

 A timeline of Denmark